-Tampons and virginity are a common question asked by young vagina-havers who are just getting their periods.
+Tampons and virginity are a common question asked by young women and people who are just getting their periods.
 It’s understandable to be confused about the “logistics” of using tampons and how it relates to your virginity.
 If you’ve just started getting your period and want to use tampons, but aren’t sure if it’ll “take your virginity” don’t worry.
 Like most things people Google or look up, the answer is better than what you’re thinking!

 Nope.
 Using a tampon (which is actually considered a medical device) for your period does not change your virginity status.